peterhontaru/Exploratory-Data-Analysis-Youtube-Trending-Videos/Exploratory-Data-Analysis.md

 ![](Exploratory-Data-Analysis_files/figure-gfm/3%20-%20Trending%20Days%20Timespan-1.png)<!-- -->

 ### 3.2.3.
-How long does it take for a video to become Trending for the first time?
+How long does it take for a video to become trending for the first time?

 ``` r
 #create a new dataset to help answer this question